navidrome/website/content/en/docs/Developers/dev-environment.md

 ## Troubleshooting

-### Changes are not appearing in my localhost copy of Navidrome
+### System limit for number of file watchers reached

-If you are on a Linux system and are not seeing a `Compiling...` message in your terminal when saving changes to navidrome, then it is likely that your system is maxing out the number of files that can be "watched" for changes at one time.
+If you encounter the `Error: ENOSPC: System limit for number of file watchers reached, watch` while running `make dev` on Linux systems, then your system is maxing out the number of files that can be "watched" for changes at one time.

-To increase this limit, you can run the command `echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`, which adds the line `fs.inotify.max_user_watches=524288` to `/etc/sysctl.conf` and reloads sysctl so the change takes effect.
+To increase this limit, you can run the command `echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`, which adds the line `fs.inotify.max_user_watches=524288` to `/etc/sysctl.conf` and reloads sysctl so the change takes effect. this allows `inotify` to watch more files and folders for changes at a time.

 More information about this can be found [here](https://dev.to/rubiin/ubuntu-increase-inotify-watcher-file-watch-limit-kf4)